chrisswanda/passage/README.md

 - show [name]    - Show password for an entry.
 - copy [name]    - Copy password to clipboard.
 Clears in 30 seconds.
 - list           - List all entries.
-- tree           - List all entries in a tree.
 - add  [name]    - Create a new password, randomly generated.
 - edit [name]    - Edit a password entry with vim.
 - del  [name]    - Delete a password entry.